 Issue #1.
 Budget Structure.
-The introduced bill includes both funding for a medical school integrated into one bill pattern with the associated GAI (UTRGV), as well as funding for a medical school in a separate bill pattern from its affiliated GAI (TAMU and TAMUHSC).
+The introduced bill includes funding for a medical school in a separate bill pattern from its affiliated GAI for UTRGV and UTRGV School of Medicine.
+This methodology is consistent with the structure of TAMU and TAMUHSC.

-Included in Recommendations: Appropriations for the UTRGV School of Medicine are provided directly to UTRGV and include \$5.0 million each year of the 2016-17 biennium reallocated from contingency funding provided to UTHSC-SA during the 2014-15 biennium.
-Authority is also provided to allow UTRGV and UTHSC-SA to transfer funding between the institutions relating to the establishment, operation, and administration of the RAHC and School of Medicine.
+Included in Recommendations: Appropriations for the UTRGV School of Medicine are provided in a new bill pattern and include \$15.7 million each year of the 2016-17 biennium reallocated from funding provided to UTHSC-SA during the 2014-15 biennium for the RAHC and Family Practice Residency Training Program.
+Authority is also provided to allow UTRGV School of Medicine, UTRGV, and UTHSC-SA to transfer funding between the institutions relating to the establishment, operation, and administration of the RAHC and School of Medicine.
+UTRGV and UTRGV School of Medicine are provided authority to enter into an agreement for UTRGV to provide administrative services to the UTRGV School of Medicine until the school becomes fully operational.
 Currently, there are no recommendations for appropriations related to UT Austin Dell Medical School for the 2016-17 biennium.